emipa606/BloodTypesBloodBag/README.md

 - Added a normal stacksize for the blood bags
 - Fixed stack-graphics
 - Got Blood-hediff should now not count as bad and not curable by item
+- Multiple giving of blood will now result in blood-loss

 ![Image](https://i.imgur.com/pufA0kM.png)